Dynamic-Capital/Dynamic-Capital/docs/telegram-verification-runbook.md

 - `--limit <count>` to control the API page size (default `100`).
 - `--json` to emit the raw normalized entries for downstream tooling.
 - Append function names to narrow the focus, e.g.
-  `./scripts/ops/tail-telegram-logs.ts verify-telegram`.
+  `$(bash scripts/deno_bin.sh) run --allow-env --allow-net scripts/ops/tail-telegram-logs.ts verify-telegram`.

-The script highlights how many entries returned status 401 (either via explicit status fields or message text) and prints a status-code breakdown so you can spot any new error classes.
+The helper automatically installs and pins the local `deno` runtime when it's missing, so you don't need a global installation.
+The log script highlights how many entries returned status 401 (either via explicit status fields or message text) and prints a status-code breakdown so you can spot any new error classes.
 Use `--json` when piping into analytics pipelines or dashboards.

 ## Follow-up Actions